ORNL/TASMANIAN/Doxygen/Installation.md

   python3 -m pip install Tasmanian --user                    (user installation) python3 -m pip install Tasmanian                           (virtual env installation)
 ```
-The Tasmanian module is not a regular Python-only project but a wrapper around a C++ library, hence some limitations apply:
+The Tasmanian module is not a regular Python-only project but a wrapper around C++ libraries, hence some limitations apply:
-* The `scikit-build`, `packaging` and `numpy` dependencies have to be manually installed first
+* The `scikit-build`, `packaging` and `numpy` dependencies have to be manually installed first.
-* Only user installations are supported, installation for all users is possible with CMake.
+* Only user installations are supported, installation for all users is possible with CMake but not Pip.
 * Python virtual environments are supported, as well as Linux, Mac and Windows operating systems.

 The pip installer will enable only the recommended options, if the required libraries are found automatically by CMake.